The 9 Best Things to Do in Red Rock Canyon State Park, California

-A queer blend of Bryce Canyon National Park and Valley of Fire State Park, Red Rock Canyon State Park is a beautiful day trip from Los Angeles.
+A queer blend of Bryce Canyon National Park in Utah and Valley of Fire State Park in Nevada, Red Rock Canyon State Park is a beautiful day-trip destination from Los Angeles, packed with hiking, rock climbing, and wildflower viewing.

 Hiking in Red Rock Canyon State Park, California - Roads and Destinations